By Heather Fleck, Culligan Water Store in Nova Scotia

 How to Filter Lake Water for Home Use

 - Arrange to have your lake water tested.
-Comprehensive testing identifies both chemical and biological contaminants in the water and your Culligan Man can tell you exactly what is in it.
+Comprehensive testing identifies both chemical and biological contaminants in the water, and your local Culligan expert can tell you exactly what is in it.

 - Make sure your contractor or property manager checks your pipeline.
 The open end of the water supply pipe should be as far out into the lake as possible; shoreline water is often brackish and might contain contaminants.

 - Check your filtration system between the lake pipe and your home’s water pipes.
 There are three basic types of filters: particle/sediment, activated carbon, and organic resin.
 Of the three, organic resin filters are the most effective removers of organic contamination from the water.

 - Cloudy, hazy water gets that way due to sediment in the water.
 The Culligan Filter-Cleer® water filter removes dirt, silt, clay and other types of sediment from your water supply.
 The Filter-Cleer® filter is four filters in one; they work at different levels, stacked on top of each other, each removing a particular size of sediment particle.